Having more fun than a human being should be allowed to have, Rush Limbaugh.

 It's just amazing.

-This morning on CNN's new day, Chief National Correspondent John King speaking with the senior political editor of the Daily Beast, Jackie Kucinich, and the Yahoo News Chief Washington correspondent, Olivier Knox, and they're talking about the latest court ruling against Obama's executive amnesty.
+This morning on CNN's new day, Chief National Correspondent John King speaking with the senior political editor of the Daily Beast, Jackie Kucinich and the Yahoo News Chief Washington correspondent, Olivier Knox.

-And that this this goes back to the the both the Washington Post and the Politico are just beside themselves because they think that this this this court, these two judges, well, the three judges in the Fifth Circuit and Judge Hannon in Texas are destroying Obama's legacy with only a year and a half left, they're destroying his legacy.
+And this goes back to both the Washington Post and the Politico are just beside themselves because they think that this court, these two judges, well, the three judges in the Fifth Circuit and Judge Hannon in Texas are destroying Obama's legacy.

-And here's how CNN's discussing it.
+And here's how CNN is discussing it.

-The Republicans are celebrating this because they want to get in the court, but do they win in the long run if you look at the demographics of presidential elections?
+But do they win in the long run if you look at the demographics of presidential elections?

 Depends on the tone.